CLOSED FOR BUSINESS, JANUARY 2019

 Ok, I give up.
 You can’t blame a gal for trying.

-Short of asking her, I may never know why Tracy Baker chose to name her restaurant, Dragonfly.
+Of course, I could actually ask Tracy Baker why she chose to name her restaurant, Dragonfly.